jamesxu1996/collectibles/README.md

 # Describe your projects models in terms of the relationships (active record associations) they have with each other
+Listing model is the model within the app that shares the most associations with others.
+First, it has a belongs_to association with the User and Category models; User and Category share a has_many association with Listing.
+This indicates a one-to-many relationship between them which infers that a listing can only have one user and category whereas users and categories can exist in many listings.

+Listing has a has_one_attached association with picture (Active Storage).
+This infers a one-to-one relationship where each listing can only have one picture attached.

+Listing has a has_one association with Order.
+Order has a belongs_to association with Listing.
+This infers that there is a one-to-one relationship.
+This means that a listing may have one order and order can have one listing only.

+Listing also has two has_many associations with listings_features and features.
+Listings also has a has_many through listings features, indicating that listings features is a join table.
+In conclusion, we can say that listings can have many features through the listing features model.

 # Discuss the database relations to be implemented in your application
+Database relations are indicated by tables, keys(primary and foreign) and diagrams.
+When discussing database relations, normalisation must also be mentioned.
+Normalisation is desirable so that the database minimises data duplication and prevents errors in logic or inefficient querying.
+If normal forms are followed, this will be acheived.
+Ensuring that tables only hold single attributes and do not act to serve multiple purposes (e.g. a table that records personal user data but also records how many listings are made) will help to reach normalisation.
+If we look at the final ERD provided above, we can see how each table has a title for a single purpose.

+Users table contains information about buyers/sellers.
+The primary key will be the ID (as is the case for most tables in the ERD) and maps to the Orders table.
+The Orders table will hold the User_ID as a foreign key.
+The Orders table will then have its own ID as the PK.
+The Orders table will hold information about listing/purchases.
+Orders table will have the listing_id as the FK and Listing will the have its own ID as the PK.
+Categories table will have data about the different categories (which have been seeded in this instance), it will have its own ID as the PK.
+Categories table will link with Listings with Listings have category_id as the FK.
+Features table holds information about the different features seeded for a listing.
+This will link with listing_features table through its PK (features_id) and it will have a FK of listing_id.

+In conclusion, the tables mentioned above will form the main basis of our app's MVC structure.
+Each table has its own purpose and links to other tables through their own primary keys and foreign keys.
+These work together to link data in the right places and to reach a normal form.

 # Provide your database schema design